nuriel99/client-_server_in_python/README.md

-# client-server in python
+# Client-Server In Python
 ### Introduction
 <br>
-this project is about client- server.
+This project is about client-server.
 The server is calling a database that talks to the clients that represent "water stations".
-The clients every minute read from a text file, send to the server, then the server receives the data and updates in the database.
+The clients every minute read from a text-file and then send it to the server.
+So the server receives the data and updates in the database.
 <br>

 ### Technology
-Python, Socket (Udp), Sqlite
+Python, Socket, SQLite

 ### GIT
 https://github.com/nuriel99/client_server_in_python.git